 - Diagnostic analysis.
-This data analysis strategy is focused more on identifying the reasons behind events, in order to provide a more detailed picture of what is happening in an organization.
+This data analysis strategy is focused more on identifying the reasons behind events, in order to provide a more detailed picture of what is happening in an organisation.

 These strategies are not mutually exclusive.
-Likewise, organizations shouldn’t have to change their structure to accommodate a new BI solution.
-The best BI software can be customized to fit the needs of the users.
+Likewise, organisations shouldn’t have to change their structure to accommodate a new BI solution.
+The best BI software can be customised to fit the needs of the users.
 This means faster adoption, lower training costs, and fewer disruptions associated with having to redefine or reinvent existing processes.
-By finding the right mix of strategies in order to illuminate different areas of a business, and by customizing their software solutions to fit the specifics of the business in question, leaders and other decision makers can get the most value out of their collected data.
-Of course, for any of this to be possible, users need to be able to accurately visualize the data being shared.
+By finding the right mix of strategies in order to illuminate different areas of a business, and by customising their software solutions to fit the specifics of the business in question, leaders and other decision makers can get the most value out of their collected data.
+Of course, for any of this to be possible, users need to be able to accurately visualise the data being shared.

 Seeing is Understanding

 When it comes to business intelligence, the concerns often have much less to do with being able to capture or mine enough valuable data.
-Instead, organizations are faced with the problems of having too much data to be able to accurately visualize it at a glance.
-Business intelligence software that provides easy-to-understand dashboards and other visualization elements solve this problem, and are integral to the user’s analysis process.
+Instead, organisations are faced with the problems of having too much data to be able to accurately visualise it at a glance.
+Business intelligence software that provides easy-to-understand dashboards and other visualisation elements solve this problem, and are integral to the user’s analysis process.